shadowhand/latitude/README.md

 ### Expressions

-The builder includes a simple wrapper for database expressions which can be used for column names in `SELECT` statements.
+The builder includes a simple wrapper for database expressions which can be used for column names in `SELECT` statements and values in other statements:

 ```php
 use Latitude\QueryBuilder\Expression as e;